weimeilin79/homeloan/README.md

 -----------------------
 Before building and running this quick start you need:

-Maven 3.1.1 - 3.2.4 included
+Maven 3.1.1 - 3.2.4 or 3.3.3 included
-JDK 1.6 or 1.7
+JDK 1.6 or 1.7 or 1.8
-JBoss Fuse 6.2
+JBoss Fuse 6.2.1

 Install on your machine
 -----------------------
 1. Download this project and unzip OR git clone this onto your desktop.
 2. Add products to installs directory.
 3. Run 'init.sh'
-4. Although our shell script has already started the FUSE server, if you need to manually start the server in the future, just run `./target/jboss-fuse-6.2.0.redhat-133/bin/start`
+4. Although our shell script has already started the FUSE server, if you need to manually start the server in the future, just run `./target/jboss-fuse-6.2.1.redhat-084/bin/start`
 5. Login to Fuse management console at:  http://localhost:8181    (u:admin/p:admin).
 6. Under Containers tab, you will see 5 containers, select and start them all.
 7. Enjoy the demo!